infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/India- Service Providers to CCIs/Physical Health Handbook, Rainbow Homes.md

 - paracetamol should be given if necessary,
 - Itching is relieved by cool baths and calamine lotion
 - Scratching should be discouraged
-- Prevention- vaccine for chickenpox but it&#39;s not routinely prescribed
+- Prevention- vaccine for chickenpox but its not routinely prescribed

 ### Malaria